Hamilton State School: History

 Arbor Day was celebrated at Hamilton State School from at least 1912.
-By 1925 there were 39 trees planted in the school grounds including: Weeping figs (Ficus benjamina), Moreton Bay chestnuts (Castanospermum australe), Cocos or Queen palms (Syragrus romanzoffiana), Macadamia nut trees (Macadamia integrifolia), Camphor laurels (Cinnamomum camphora) and Candlenut trees (Aleurites moluccanus).
+By 1925 there were 39 trees planted in the school grounds including: Weeping figs (Ficus benjamina), Moreton Bay chestnuts (Castanospermum australe), Cocos or Queen palms (Syagrus romanzoffiana), Macadamia nut trees (Macadamia integrifolia), Camphor laurels (Cinnamomum camphora) and Candlenut trees (Aleurites moluccanus).
 Aerial photography dating from 1936 shows extensive tree planting along all boundary fences, except along the eastern half of the southern boundary.
 In July 1941 a pergola over the front steps of the school building was completed at a cost of £4.

 The commencement of the Pacific theatre of World War II (WWII) in December 1941, with its threat to Australia, resulted in the Queensland Government closing all coastal state schools in January 1942.
 Most schools, including Hamilton State School, reopened on 2 March 1942, but student attendance was optional until the war ended.

 Typically, schools were a focus for civilian duty during wartime.
 Students and staff members grew produce and flowers for donation to local hospitals and organised fundraising and the donation of useful items to Australian soldiers on active service.
 During 1943, male pupils at Hamilton State School cultivated vegetables and flowers in the school grounds, which were sold to raise money for the war effort, while female pupils knitted socks, mittens, and rugs for the Red Cross.

 Changes to the school were planned at the end of World War II.
 In February 1945, it was announced that sewerage would be installed and the classrooms remodelled.
-This work was funded during the 1945-46 financial year, at a cost of £4,046.
+This work was funded during the 1945–46 financial year, at a cost of £4,046.
 It included dividing the two classrooms to create four; new hat room enclosures at the verandah ends; changes to the size and location of windows; and the construction of a new brick teachers room off the centre of the rear verandah, with a concrete floor underneath.
 Gas and electric lights were to be installed.
 A new male teachers lavatory and store room were built beneath the 1907 teachers room, and toilets for girls and female staff in the undercroft.
 The c.
 1930 girls toilet block was demolished by May 1946, and the boys toilet block was replaced in the same location by May 1946.

 The Department of Public Instruction was largely unprepared for the enormous demand for state education between the late 1940s and the 1960s.
 This was a nation-wide occurrence resulting from immigration and the unprecedented population growth now termed the "baby boom".
 Queensland schools were overcrowded and, to cope, many new buildings were constructed and existing buildings were extended.
-A temporary building of two classrooms was constructed for the school during the 1949-50 financial year.
+A temporary building of two classrooms was constructed for the school during the 1949–50 financial year.
 A series of other temporary buildings were constructed on the school site, and later removed, as enrolments changed.